Auri-Fex/Halcova/norbela/world/overview.md

 ## Deeper Mysteries and Societal Impact

-The true nature of Aetherite and its connection to magical oil is a closely guarded secret, known only to a handful of scholars, cults, and Arcane Barons.
-Some believe Aetherite is the “soul” of the world, and that its exploitation risks catastrophic magical collapse.
+The true nature of finyak and its connection to magical oil is a closely guarded secret, known only to a handful of scholars, cults, and Shyakorin (Arcane Barons).
+Some believe finyak is the “soul” of the world, and that its exploitation risks catastrophic magical collapse.
 Others see it as a resource to be managed, regulated, or monopolized.
 The balance between extraction, conservation, and reverence for the deep substrate is a source of ongoing conflict, innovation, and intrigue.

 # Arcane Punk